 Studies of snowfall and ice loss (‘mass budget’) in Antarctica and Greenland have been made using satellite measurements and estimates of the difference between net snowfall and ice loss.
 These confirm that both the Greenland and Antarctic ice sheets are losing ice mass and contributing to sea level rise.

-In 2013, the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC AR5) concluded that the Antarctic Ice Sheet, as a whole, was contributing to sea level rise at a rate of 0.41 mm/yr.
+In 2013, the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC AR5) concluded that the Antarctic Ice Sheet, as a whole, was contributing to sea level rise at a rate of 0.41 millimetres per year.
 This represents an increase in ice loss, mainly from increased discharge by large outlet glaciers in the Amundsen Sea and Bellingshausen Sea regions of West Antarctica.
 Loss also occurred by melt along the Antarctic Peninsula, where air temperatures have risen over the past 50 years.

 While ice loss has been greatest along coastal sectors of the Antarctic Peninsula and West Antarctica, ice thickening (gain) further inland and over much of East Antarctica (from increased snowfall) may have partially offset this loss.
 All of the available estimates, however, show that the loss of mass in West Antarctica (due to acceleration in ice flow) is greater than any added mass in East Antarctica.

 For a few days in July 2012 there was an extreme surface melt event covering more than 90% of the Greenland Ice Sheet.
-Such extreme melt events are rare and have been observed in ice core records only twice; once in 1889, and once more seven centuries earlier in the Medieval Warm Period.
+Such extreme melt events are rare and have been observed in ice core records only twice; once in 1889, and once more 7 centuries earlier in the Medieval Warm Period.

 Why is Antarctic ice loss occurring faster over the Peninsula and in West Antarctica than in East Antarctica?